 Based on the above, the proposal is that the monitoring and reporting resource utilization is performed for those performance KPIs described in clause 7.10 of TS 22.261 [2], those are Max. allowed UL/DL end to end latency into 5GS Requested latency then provided in the AF request for QoS procedures.

+All the solutions map performance KPIs as specified in clause 7.10 of TS 22.261 [2] into 5GS QoS parameters by existing mechanisms.
+In addition, binding the AIML traffic to distinct QoS flow (i.e. not sharing QoS flow with other applications) can facilitate the following aspects related to KI#6.

+- Mapping KPI requirements described in clause 7.10 of TS 22.261 [2] into 5GS QoS parameters.

+- Monitoring and reporting resource utilization performed for those performance KPIs described in clause 7.10 of TS 22.261 [2].

+- Dedicated QoS Sustainability analytics to assist the AF to prepare for the initial Application AI/ML operation.

 * * * * Second change * * * *